Prescription pill addiction affects individuals of all ethnicities and genders—here are the long-term effects of prescription drug abuse.

 The Bottom Line

-The abuse of painkillers is a widespread problem around the world.
+The abuse of painkillers is a widespread problem around the world and they have some of the most dangerous long-term effects of prescription drug abuse compared to the other forms of prescriptoin drugs.
 The effects of the drug are powerful and addictive.
 Without a doctor’s prescription and supervision, short- and long-term use of prescription painkillers can lead to dangerous side effects, including accidental overdose.
 Combining them with alcohol or other drugs increases the risk of death from overdose.

 Those who suffer from long-term prescription pill addiction will likely need rehab or detox followed by adjustment in a sober living home.